datawire/ambassador-docs/docs/emissary/1.13/howtos/rate-limiting-tutorial.md

       - "x-ambassador-test-allow"
 ```

-This configuration tells Ambassador about the rate limit rules to apply, notably that it needs the `x-ambassador-test-allow` header, and that it should set "A test case" as the `generic_key` descriptor when performing the gRPC request.
+This configuration tells $OSSproductName$ about the rate limit rules to apply, notably that it needs the `x-ambassador-test-allow` header, and that it should set "A test case" as the `generic_key` descriptor when performing the gRPC request.

 Note that both `descriptor` and `headers` are optional.
 However, if `headers` are defined, **they must be part of the request in order to be rate limited**.

-Ambassador would also perform multiple requests to `example-rate-limit:5000` if we had defined multiple `rate_limits` rules on the mapping.
+$OSSproductName$ would also perform multiple requests to `example-rate-limit:5000` if we had defined multiple `rate_limits` rules on the mapping.

 ## 3. Test rate limiting